Flags in language selectors: Why they may hurt UX in 2025

 Cons: Flag icons are limited

 Flags only represent countries, so there is no flag to represent languages that are spoken in multiple countries or regions.
-Furthermore, there are no flags that could represent some non-official or semiofficial languages, for example, Marathi (used in India), Corsican or Cherokee.
-Naturally, we can try using a region flag, but what about people who use that language and do not identify with a region or country, or they live in different locations?
+Furthermore, there are no flags to represent some non-official or semi-official languages, for example, Marathi (used in India), Corsican or Cherokee.
+Naturally, we can try using a region flag, but what about people who use that language but don't identify with a region or country, or live in entirely different locations?

 Cons: Using a flag as a representation of a language can be seen as cultural insensitivity